 Early morning reach Longyearbyen and begin your journey home.

-Please note: Your exact route will depend on ice, weather conditions and wildlife.
-The places mentioned above are just examples of some of the many sites Svalbard has to offer.
-Your crew will always strive to maximize your experience, but remember that flexibility is the key to a successful expedition!
+Please note: The itinerary is for guidance only.
+Our exact route will depend on ice, weather conditions, wildlife, and government regulations.
+The places mentioned are just examples of some of the many sites Svalbard has to offer.
+We always strive to maximize your experience.
+Please remember that flexibility is the key to a successful expedition!